14. Text Data

 ## False

-In Polish, A with ogonek (Ą) should sort after A and before B, let alone I. However, their corresponding numeric codes in the Unicode table are: 260 (Ą), 65 (A), 66 (B), and 73 (I), therefore the resulting ordering is incorrect, natural language processing-wisely.
+In Polish, A with ogonek (Ą) is expected to sort after A and before B, let alone I. However, their corresponding numeric codes in the Unicode table are: 260 (Ą), 65 (A), 66 (B), and 73 (I).
+The resulting ordering is thus incorrect, as far as natural language processing is concerned.

 It is best to perform string collation using the services provided